llblab/utbc-pol/README.md

 `UTBC+POL` solves the liquidity provider risk in token launches by making the protocol itself the permanent liquidity provider.

-The system uses a **smart router** that compares prices between two sources:
+The system uses a **axial router** that compares prices between two sources:

 - **Bonding Curve**: Mathematical pricing formula that mints new tokens
 - **Liquidity Pool**: Existing AMM market with actual trading depth